 All these processes depend on the proper functioning of the mitochondria.

-For more information regarding the mitochondria and cancer click the link off-site to a pdf file here.
+For more information regarding the mitochondria and cancer click the link off-site to a pdf file here. or if unavailable here.

 Many will have heard of the term "free radicals" and the potential of these chemicals to cause illness.
 These "free radicals" are created by the mitochondria when excess oxygen consumption or requirement overwhelms the mitochondria's production of ATP.
 This can occur when the mitochondria are damaged or during abnormal states such as fevers, strokes or cancer.
 The "free radicals" can damage the mitochondrial DNA and their proteins and membranes and this, as with the loss of the vital ADP/ATP energy transfer process, and the build up of the incorrectly processed food products which may be toxic to the cell, can result in abnormal cell death and the failure of the vital organ to properly function.